Speakers and Presenters

 Margaret Pfeil, assistant professor of theology at Notre Dame, specializes in Catholic social thought and the development of moral doctrine.
 Her articles have appeared in Louvain Studies, Josephinum Journal of Theology, The Journal for Peace & Justice Studies, New Theology Review, and the Mennonite Quarterly Review.
 She is currently finishing the book “Social Sin: Social Reconciliation?” and with Margaret Eletta Guider, OSF, coediting “White Privilege: Implications for the Church, the Catholic University, and Theology.”
 She is a founder of the St. Peter Claver Catholic Worker House in South Bend.

 Oscar Andrés Cardinal Rodríguez Maradiaga, SDB, is Archbishop of Tegucigalpa, Honduras and the past president of the Conference of Latin American Bishops.
 He served as the Vatican spokesperson to the International Monetary Fund and the World Bank on the issue of Third World debt, and he is one of the authors of Ecclesia in America, the 1999 Papal Exhortation based on the Special Synod for America.
 Cardinal Rodriguez has tirelessly campaigned for human rights, brokered numerous peace accords, and led rebuilding efforts following earthquakes and hurricanes—endeavors that continue the work of Archbishop Romero.
-In November of 2002, he will be awarded the Notre Dame Prize for Distinguished Service in Latin America.
+In November of 2002, he was awarded the Notre Dame Prize for Distinguished Service in Latin America.

 Don Samuel Ruiz Garcia is Bishop Emeritus of San Cristobal de Las Casas, in the Mexican state of Chiapas.
 He is president of the Oscar Romero International Solidarity Secretariat, the Fray Bartolome de Las Casas Human Rights Center, and the Center of Service and Advice for Peace in Mexico.
 Throughout the five decades of his ministry, Bishop Ruiz has championed the rights, welfare, and human dignity of Mexico’s indigenous communities.
 In 1974, he invited representatives of all indigenous peoples to participate in a National Indigenous Congress, and he forged their recommendations into a comprehensive social-action program.
 When the Chiapas-based Zapatista National Liberation Army declared war against the Mexican Army in 1994, Bishop Ruiz single-handedly negotiated a ceasefire that prevented what would otherwise have been an appallingly bloody civil war.